Collegiate Recovery Center

-The Collegiate Recovery Center assists recovering college students with a comprehensive support system of social, academic, and recovery support; mentorship; and life skills training.
+The Collegiate Recovery Center assists recovering college students with a comprehensive support system of social and recovery support, mentorship, and life skills training.

-All members are required to participate in this one-hour, educational seminar designed to foster relationships among members and provide a space for members to receive feedback and guidance from peers and staff.
-Weekly meetings are on Wednesdays at 5:30 p.m. in the CRC.
+Members have the opportunity to participate in this one-hour weekly virtual seminar designed to foster relationships among members and provide a space for members to receive feedback and guidance from peers and staff.

 We believe that service is crucial to maintaining long-term, quality sobriety.
 Our members are active in various service projects and focus on giving back to the community around them.

 Join us for a 1.5-hour training where we:

 - Provide education on substance use disorders and the process of recovery

 - Help confront and reduce the stigma of addiction through the way we think, speak, and act

 - Demonstrate ways to effectively support persons who may be struggling with substance use, including resources available on and off campus

 - Demonstrate ways to foster an inclusive and supportive environment for students in recovery

 The University of Oregon Collegiate Recovery Center fully supports and respects issues of multicultural diversity and individual uniqueness.
 We view diversity as encompassing a broad spectrum of intersecting identities including ethnic and racial identity; nationality; sexual identity; gender identity and expression; age; ability status; religious and spiritual identity; socioeconomic status; body shape, size, and appearance; and family composition.
 We recognize the critical impact of intersecting identities on a person’s lived experiences and are committed to creating a safe, welcoming, and affirming environment.